roadtocode4u/spaceship/docs/icp/48-axios/48-axios.md

 hide_table_of_contents: true
 ---

-You can create API to read specific student data.
+### Creating an API to Read Specific Student Data

+The code you provided is an example of an API endpoint in a Node.js application that retrieves specific student data based on the email parameter.

+**Let's break down the code and understand how it works:**

 ```js
 app.get("/student", async (req, res) => {